| | | |

 Instructions

-• Add the Panko breadcrumbs into the butter mixture, stir and cook until the breadcrumbs are golden and crispy.
-Take the pan off the heat and transfer the breadcrumbs into a bowl, stir in the parsley and lemon zest.
-Give it a taste and add salt or pepper if needed.
+• Remove the pan from the heat and transfer the breadcrumbs to a bowl.
+Stir in the parsley and lemon zest.
+Taste and season with salt and pepper if needed.

 Notes